Sven HendrixHello and welcome. I am Sven Hendrix, a neuroanatomy professor and the founder of the smartsciencecareer community.

 As a result, I moved back to Berlin and worked for six years in the Department of Anatomy at the Charité Hospital.
 Then, after two tedious years of applying for a limited number of professor positions in Germany, I started looking internationally.

-I managed to secure three attractive offers, from Imperial College (UK), University of Southern Denmark (Denmark), and Hasselt University (Belgium).
-After negotiating for several weeks and weighing up the different options, I moved to Belgium in 2008 and worked there for 12 years!
-In 2020, I moved back to Germany to become a professor for neuroanatomy at Medical School Hamburg in Germany.
+I managed to secure three interesting offers, from Imperial College (UK), University of Southern Denmark (Denmark) and Hasselt University (Belgium).
+After negotiating for several weeks and weighing up the different options, I moved to Belgium in 2008.

 Join the community to make sure you don’t miss out on the latest news and updates.